 Purchasing your home theater setup can be confusing.
-When it comes to the quality of your audio output, some people decide to buy both a set of Front Height Speakers Vs Surround Back, while others prefer to go with just one or the other.
+When it comes to the quality of your audio output, people find it hard to decide on Front Height Speakers Vs Surround Back.

 Both choices have their positives and negatives.
 Here’s a more in-depth look at this scenario and how to pick out your ideal pair of front-height speakers or surround-back speakers.